SegiH/VerjIO_Excel_Report_Generator/README.md

 	   // Do something like email the report here if you want

 	   return ["OK","The report has been generated"];
-	   } // End of generateKPIReport() server side shared function
+	   }

-      In the HTML entities for the control that calls createExcelReport() directly or calls another server side function which calls createExcelReport() you would need to have something like this:
+      In the HTML entities of the control that called the client side function, you would need to have something like this:

        var result=$eb.executeFunction("generateKPIReport",reportYear,false,true); // Call from client to server side function that calls createExcelReport()

-       if (result[0]=="ERROR" || result[0]=="OK")
+       if (result[0]=="ERROR"")
             alert(result[1]);
        else if (result[0]=="OK-NODATA")
             alert("There is no data available for the report");
+       else if (result[0]=="OK")
+            alert("The name of the file is " + result[1]);

 10. If the call to createExcelReport() in a script that is run in a before form event, you should print the result if an error occurs.

          var result=createExcelReport(excelReportObj);

 	    if (result[0]=="ERROR")
                  print(result[1]);
             else if (result[0]=="OK-NODATA")
-                 print("There is data available for the report");
+                 print("There is data available for the report");`

 11. If the call to createExcelReport() is made in a server side script, you can check the return value as follows:

-            var result=createExcelReport(excelReportObj);
+         `var result=createExcelReport(excelReportObj);

 	    if (result[0]=="ERROR") {
               alert(result[1]);
               event.stopExecution();
           } else if (result[0]=="OK-NODATA")
               alert("There is data available for the report");
               event.stopExecution();
           else if (result[0]=="OK")
-	         alert(result[1]);
+              alert(result[1]);`
-12. If you have a table with a formula for each row of the table, you  can use a line formula to specify that a formula is to be written for each row.
-When doing this, you will have a column header such as Total.
+12. If you have a column with a formula for each row, you  can use a line formula to specify that a formula is to be written for each row.
+When doing this, you will have a column header such as Total in ColumnHeader.
 In order to make sure that the number of columns and column headers match, put [null] as a place holder in the Columns property in place of an actual column name.
+Ex Columns: [["OrderNum","INTEGER"],**[null]**,["StatusDescription","CHAR"],["Customer","CHAR"],["PartNum","CHAR"],["PartDescription","CHAR"]], ColumnHeaders: "Order Number,Order Count,Status,Customer,Part Num,Part Description",

-13. When using a TableData source, the column names are case sensitive and must be provided in the same case that they appear in the table resource or they will be located.
+13. When using a TableData source, the column names are case sensitive and must be provided in the same case that they appear in the table resource or they will not be located.

 14. If you are using custom formatting, make sure to use a formula that evaluates to a boolean true or false value.
 Use $ in front of the column letter to allow the formula to be evaluated correctly for each row of a table.

 JSON Reference
 --------------
-The report object below contains all of the possible properties that you can pass to createExcelReport() but not all of them are required.All of the optional properties have a comment indicated that they are optional.
+The report object below contains all of the possible properties that you can pass to createExcelReport() but not all of them are required.
+All of the optional properties have a comment indicated that they are optional.

-     var reportObj = {
+     `var reportObj = {
           FileName: "EOL Report",
           NamedStyles: [{ // Optional named style.
 All of the style options are listed below
           Name: "Heading",